Will-Java-FS/oscar-ramirez/week-3/day-2/README.md

 ```

 ## Casting
-- THere are times when it is necessary to override the type of a variable
+- There are times when it is necessary to override the type of a variable
 - Casting is the process of overriding a type
 - Casting is done using the 'as' keyword or with <>, which directly changes the type of the given variable
 - NOTE: casting does not actually change the type of data within the variable!!!